BTY: A content production company that interprets creators' rewards through the eyes of a supporter

 Could you tell us about your experience with Wadiz’s content creation services?

-Baek Ha-in-gi, Director (Planner): We began providing content production services for Wadiz in 2015, and since becoming a Wadiz Funding Mate in 2019, and have produced over 100 product detail pages.
-In 2021, we were selected as an official Wadiz content partner, and the surpassed 1 billion won.
+Baek Ha-in-gi, Director (Planner): We began providing content production services for Wadiz in 2015, and since becoming a Wadiz Funding Mate in 2019, and have produced over 100 campaign pages.

-CEO Kim Min-kyu: My first connection with Wadiz dates back to 2014.
+CEO Kim Min-kyu: My first connection with Wadiz was back in 2014.
 At the time, we were solely focused on distribution, so we didn’t have the resources to create high-quality product pages on Wadiz.
-Although we put a lot of effort into designing the pages, the end result was truly disappointing.
-As expected, the campaign results were disappointing as well.
-After experiencing that painful failure, I decided to focus on our content production business as well, hoping that other makers wouldn’t have to go through the same thing we did.
-My previous experience had made me deeply realize just how crucial content is for brand management.
+We put a lot of effort into designing the pages, but the end result was truly disappointing.
+As expected, the outcome was disappointing as well.

 What process do you use to create content?